h4seeb-cmd/turtle/_posts/2022-11-30-SimulationStudentLesson.md

 <h2 id="Hack-#1">Hack #1<a class="anchor-link" href="#Hack-#1"> </a></h2><ul>
 <li>Create an idea for a simulation and describe it (you don’t actually have to code it just think about/answer the guiding questions).</li>
 </ul>
+<p>An idea for a simulation would be a simulation that shows the effects of climate change.
+It would simulate real world conditions and a change in the climate based off of previous statistics.
+An experiment would not work very well here as it would be very hard to simulate the world's climate an how it changes based on different variables.
+A simulation would work very well, as the computer can calculate all of these values with all of the world's data to compile it into a simulated world where we can view the effects of climate change.</p>

 </div>
 </div>